 Key cryosphere researchers from the IPCC’s Fifth Assessment participated in an ICCI-organized Day of the Cryosphere in November 2014 at COP-19 to release On Thin Ice, a survey of cryosphere climate change and near-term mitigation produced by ICCI with the support of the World Bank.
 These leading IPCC scientists expressed alarm at the lack of understanding of the scope and immediacy of the threats they had outlined in the Assessment, blaming in part the obscure and qualified messages the process favored.
 They expressed a desire to speak more directly and bluntly to the policy world.

-Using the decades of negotiating experience at its disposal, the project further is working to shape potential new provisions for the 2015 Agreement allowing ongoing strengthening of commitments as the scale of the cryosphere threat, and level of necessary response becomes even more clear due to anticipated research results in the next two years, especially as regards the future of Antarctica and methane deposits in the Arctic.
+Using the decades of negotiating experience at its disposal, the project further worked to shape potential new provisions for the 2015 Agreement allowing ongoing strengthening of commitments as the scale of the cryosphere threat, and level of necessary response becomes even more clear due to anticipated research results in the next two years, especially as regards the future of Antarctica and methane deposits in the Arctic.

 - More scientifically-based, and therefore more ambitious, commitments in the Paris 2015 climate agreement by key countries and leaders, especially the U.S., European Commission, China, India, Canada and Australia.